MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 In Microsoft Dynamics GP, you can specify security settings for your system, companies, individual users and specific tasks.
-This information explains the procedures you’ll perform to secure Microsoft Dynamics GP for your organization.
+This information explains the procedures you'll perform to secure Microsoft Dynamics GP for your organization.

 This information is divided into the following sections: